Opinion | Trump’s tirades about a ‘rigged’ election are only helping Democrats

 It came up in Tuesday night’s debate, with tens of millions of people watching.
 Moderator Chris Wallace noted that we might not know the winner for “days” or weeks,” and then asked both candidates if they’d urge their supporters to remain calm during that period.

-Predictably, Joe Biden said “Yes” and Trump refused, going on a rambling tirade about voter fraud.
+Predictably, Joe Biden said yes and Trump refused, going on a rambling tirade about voter fraud.
 But what’s important is that the idea of a delay has been firmly established; everyone knows it’s coming, which means it won’t be a surprise.

 That isn’t to say that Trump won’t try to turn everything to chaos.
 He will.
-But likewise, every election board knows they’re getting more mail ballots than ever, and they know that all eyes will be on them as they try to process those ballots efficiently.
+But, likewise, every election board knows they’re getting more mail ballots than ever, and they know that all eyes will be on them as they try to process those ballots efficiently.
 Some will do a better job than others, but the attention to the issue has incentivized them to do more to prepare.
-If we knew in advance of the 2000 election that the whole thing could hinge on ballot design, Palm Beach county might have reconsidered its butterfly ballot.
+If we knew in advance of the 2000 election that the whole thing could hinge on ballot design, Palm Beach County might have reconsidered its butterfly ballot.

 All this isn’t to say the election doesn’t still contain huge risks; as this blog has noted, Trump is just trying to get within “cheating distance,” and he has openly said he’s counting on the Supreme Court to help him steal the election by disqualifying a sufficient number of ballots.
 But just as Trump created a disadvantage for himself by ranting about mail ballots, all the time we’ve spent debating the integrity of the election may have pushed it to have a bit more integrity.